 ‘ The Captain’s Fancy’ of the 75 (NZ) Squadron of the Royal Air Force completed more than 100 missions from May 1944 to May 1945.
 The original ‘The Captain’s Fancy’ survived the war, however it was cut up for scrap in 1947.

-The RNAF operated the Grumman Avenger during World War Two, both in their own service and also in FAA Service.
+The RNZAF operated the Grumman Avenger during World War Two, both in their own service and also in FAA Service.
 48 TBF-1 aircraft were to serve with the serials, NZ2501-2548 between 1943-1959.

 NZ2527 (c/n 5625, BuNo47859) is the aircraft on display at the museum.
 After its time with the Air Force it was sold to Bennett Aviation and then to the Barr Brothers.
 The company had purchased the aircraft for top-dressing work, it was registered as ZK-CBO, however, it never flew with this registration.
 It was the only ex-RNZAF Avenger to appear on the New Zealand civil register.

-The aircraft later become a playground toy.
-The aircraft was removed from Kuirau Park, Rotorua in the 1970’s where it became derelict.
+The aircraft later became a playground toy.
+It was removed from Kuirau Park, Rotorua in the 1970’s where it had become derelict.
 Now fully restored by the MOTAT team the aircraft is a great tribute to No’s 30 and 31 Squardons which flew them during wartime.
 As a post script No’s 41 and 42 Squadron’s operated them as drogue-towers.

 One of my favorite jet aircraft of all time, the Scooter.
 Otherwise known as the McDonnell Douglas A-4 Skyhawk.
 The Skyhawk formed part of New Zealand’s front line force until the Clarke Government disbanded the fast jet element in 2001.
 The aircraft on display is NZ6206.
 This was one of the fourteen original jets ordered to replace the English Electric Canberra then in service.